8 Tips for Childproofing Your Home

 - Anti-scald devices for faucets and shower heads

 And the list goes on.
-Survey your house, get what you need, and spend a few hours installing everything.
+Use the CDC’s list of the most common injuries among children to survey your house, get what you need, and spend a few hours installing everything.

 3. Move it